shanmukhateja/mystudio-ide/README.md

 ## Contributing

 PRs are appreciated for bug fixes.
 In the case of feature requests, create an issue on GitHub so we can discuss it before you spend a lot of time on it :)

-PRs are to be made exclusively to `development` branch.